ekochmar/ekochmar.github.io/aied-course.md

 [[To the top](#top)]

 <a name="week4"></a>
-# Week 4: Syntactic Analysis
+# Week 4: Learner analytics and personalization

 Last week we started looking into another popular and widely used NLP application – **Information Extraction (IE)**.
 A reminder: while Information Retrieval algorithms help you find a set of documents that generally answer your information need, IE algorithms are used to identify precise answers to specific questions.